uzzielperez/uzzielperez.github.io/_posts/2020-07-13-How-do-you-want-to-live.md

 'At sa pagbati mong napakalambing...'

 Today last year matters to me.
 If I were to lose my memory or if time will slowly let its "thought-of-beauty" fade away, I just want to write this note.
+Even if I am already falling asleep.
 Today, today of last year matters to me.
 It does not matter whether it mattered to anyone else.